 Next, parents should make sure to keep bedtime no earlier than 7 pm, or 6:30 pm at the absolute earliest.
 The earlier you put your baby to bed, the earlier they are likely to wake up for the day.
 It may be tempting to put them to bed earlier to make up for extra sleep, but getting into a cycle of “early bedtime” will perpetuate an early wake up the next morning.

 A Word of Caution

 Many parents who are unable or unwilling to attempt Cry It Out for naps or bedtime often find themselves attempting it for these early wakings.
-Moms and Dads are sleep deprived and miserable and finally decide to give in and see if crying will do what they are unable to do, which is put the child back to sleep.
+Moms and Dads are sleep deprived and miserable, and finally decide to see if crying will do what they are unable to do.
+(Which is put the child back to sleep.)
 Cry It Out is the LEAST effective when tried for the first time in the middle of the night or for naps.
-Please do not try to deal with early morning wakings with CIO unless you are also using CIO at bedtime and for naps.
+Please do not try to deal with early morning wakings with CIO unless you are also using CIO at bedtime, and for naps.

 - Look at your child’s sleep habits in totality – are they able to put themselves to sleep on their own?

 - Keep baby’s bedtime no earlier than 6:30 pm or 7:00 pm.

 - Once the above two items are addressed, reduce or eliminate your interaction with baby during the hours of 4:00 am to 6:00 am.

 If you’d like to learn more about all of the factors affecting your baby’s sleep like an optimal, age-appropriate schedule, or the proper bedroom environment – sign up for my newsletter!